Siddhant/ddp/decap+inductances/README.md

 Edit the file to change:

-1. The number of _nodes_ you want in x-direcion (variable: "no_x_nodes") and in y-direction (variable: "no_y_nodes").
+- The number of _nodes_ you want in x-direcion (variable: "no_x_nodes") and in y-direction (variable: "no_y_nodes").

-2. The value of decap added at each node. (variable: "decap")
+- The value of decap added at each node. (variable: "decap")

-3. Currently, the segment of wire uses the following model:
+- Currently, the segment of wire uses the following model, which can be edited to change the values of the pi-model:
 ```
 .subckt Rseg 1 3
 R1 1 2 0.583